kuba1302/ticket-upgrade-prediction/README.md

 Polish Airlines passengers&#39; propensity to upgrade their travel.

 #### Files prepared during 24h of the Hackathon are stored in [archive](https://github.com/kuba1302/ticket-upgrade-prediction/tree/main/archive).

+This project is currently being rewritten in order to make it usefull in future competitions.
+Furthermore, an attempt will be made to publish it in a scientific journal.